Inox117/GolangTraining/README.md

 # GolangTraining
-A repository with various exercise that I add to do during recruitment process
+A repository with various exercises that I did during various recruitment process